narensahu13/AV-Game-of-Deep-Learning/README.md

 #### Approach

 I have used [fastai](https://fast.ai) cnn learner datablock api.
-The final submission is a result of votings based on 22 odd submissions which were created from 22 different models based on different techniques such as:
+The final submission is a result of votings based on 22 submissions which were created from 22 different models based on different techniques such as:
  - different image size (224/499/584)
  - different pre-trained architectures (resnet101/resnet152/densenet161)
  - different augmentation techniques